nbsp1221/agentforge/README.md

 - **LiteLLM**: Proxy server for standardized access to various LLM providers
 - **PostgreSQL**: Database backend for both services
 - **Ollama**: Local LLM server for running models on your own infrastructure
+- **Open WebUI**: Web interface for interacting with Ollama models through a user-friendly chat UI

 Perfect for creating automated AI agents that can process data, make decisions, and interact with various services and APIs.